We believe that the active engagement in making music, and the fun that children have in doing it, fosters a joy in

 Crowden prepares its students to succeed in a variety of school environments.
 Most Crowden students are accepted into their first choice high school.
 Throughout the eighth-grade year, we help students get ready for high school through our High School Prep Course.

 Recent high school choices include: Albany High School, Athenian School, Bentley School, Berkeley High School, Branson, College Preparatory School, El Cerrito High School, Head Royce School, Lick-Wilmerding, Marin Academy, Maybeck High School, Oakland School of the Arts, San Domenico School.

 The Crowden School admits students of any race, color, national and ethnic origin, sexual orientation, and gender identity or expression to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin, religion, sexual orientation, or gender identity or expression in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+It does not discriminate on the basis of race, color, national and ethnic origin, religion, disability, sexual orientation, or gender identity or expression in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.